International

 institutions.
 Such institutions, if justly organized, provide

-with others.
-Social justice commands us to work with others
+associations with others.
+Social justice commands us to

-to perfect our institutions as tools for personal and social
+work with others to perfect our institutions as tools for

-development.
-Also embodied in ecological justice, social justice
+personal and social development.
+Also embodied in ecological

-requires us to maintain the environment because, without that
+justice, social justice requires us to maintain the environment

 Economic justice involves individuals and the social